What’s a Rich Text element?

 Broke and Beautiful is made for the beauty guru without the wallet (and contents) to match.
 Whether you’re into makeup, shoes, jewelry, hair, clothes, or decor, you’ll love perusing this creative bubble of beauty, style, and money-saving hacks.
 There’s even a rundown of ethical brands that’ll make you feel great about any purchases you decide on.

-Check out what’s trending in the various style industry and shop products based on price or personal preferences (cruelty-free, biodegradable, indie, etc.).
+Check out what’s trending in the various style industries and shop products based on price or personal preferences (cruelty-free, biodegradable, indie, etc.).
 With content that focused on everything from inspiration to DIY, the beauty of Broke and Beautiful is truly in the eye of the beholder.

 College Entrepreneur 101 is another blog that serves as what’s basically an all-inclusive guide to college.
 You can read student hacks, study tips, and college news, as well as advice on budgeting, investing, and saving money.
 But, as you might have guessed, the blog has “entrepreneur” in its name for a reason—you can also learn how to get involved in entrepreneurship while still in school.